 Located on 72 acres in the Sierra foothills of Northern California, the retreat sits on sacred lands, replete with abundant wildlife (deer, coyote, bear and foxes) and myriad varieties of flora, including an ancient, rare manzanita grove.

-As a guest you may enjoy some of the hiking trails: some originate at the Retreat, while others are an easy drive away, including trails to the beautiful Yuba river.
-The river is ideal for cooling off in the summer, or for sitting on the banks meditating on the warming sands or rocks.
-Maps are available for finding and following the trails.
+As a guest you may enjoy some of the hiking trails: Maps are available for finding and following the trails.
+It is about a 1/2 hour drive to the Yuba River and is ideal for cooling off in the summer, or for sitting on the banks meditating on the warming sands or rocks.

 For those wanting to be closer to conveniences, especially those staying in our tent-bungalows, it is only a two minute walk through the garden to reach the main building containing the dining hall, a warm, cozy lounge with a wood stove, wireless internet connections, bathrooms and a computer/phone room.
 The shower house—containing several bathrooms and showers—is also nearby.
 See accomodation options available here.

 Our grounds also include a beautiful, domed temple, open for all who wish to meditate, practice yoga or musical instruments (except when reserved by groups).
-There is a regularly scheduled morning meditation there, from 6:30 to 8:00 a.m., Monday through Saturday, open to every Retreat visitor.
+There is a regularly scheduled morning meditation there, from 6:30 to 8:00 a.m., everyday, open to every Retreat visitor.
 There are also periodic evening “kirtans” (devotional chants) in the temple, and other scheduled events.